Venafi/ansible-collection-venafi/README.md

 # Venafi VaaS and TPP Collection

-Documentation for the collection.
+This collection called `machine_identity` aims at providing all Ansible modules allowing to interact with Venafi Trust Protection Platform (TPP) or Venafi as a Service (VaaS).

+If you like this collection please give us a rating on [Ansible Galaxy](https://galaxy.ansible.com/venafi/machine_identity).

 ## Requirements

 Review the [Venafi](https://github.com/Venafi/vcert-python#prerequisites-for-using-with-trust-protection-platform)
-prerequisites, then install Ansible and [VCert-Python](https://github.com/Venafi/vcert-python) (v0.11.1 or higher) using `pip`:
+prerequisites, then install Ansible and [VCert-Python](https://github.com/Venafi/vcert-python) (v0.11.2 or higher) using `pip`:
 ```sh
 pip install ansible vcert --upgrade
 ```